The Foundation Class.

 Progression to the next class

-The dog and handler progress to the next class when the trainer considers them ready (not necessarily when the Puppy Foundation Certificate is awarded).
+The dog and handler progress to the next class when the Instructor considers them ready (not necessarily when the Puppy Foundation Certificate is awarded).